bardlahn/academic-open/README.md

 ## > Digital Methods Recipes
 - [Website](http://recipes.publicdatalab.org/)

 The great people at [Public Data Lab](https://publicdatalab.org/) have put together a list of resources for teaching and doing digital methods.
 The recipes include handy tips for working with network analysis, digital data collection, image analysis, and more.
+Not really an alternative to anything, but open and useful nevertheless.